-It's difficult to overestimate the role of technology in our lives in the 21st century.
-You probably use technology (in the informal sense of sophisticated electronic or computer-based devices) in many ways every day, such as by making a cell phone call; getting cash at an ATM, or automated teller machine; using a debit card to make purchases; taking a picture with a digital camera; or using your computer to check out the FamilyConnect web site.
+It’s difficult to overestimate the role of technology in our lives in the 21st century.
+You probably use technology (in the informal sense of sophisticated electronic or computer-based devices) in many ways every day, such as by making a cell phone call, getting cash at an ATM, using a debit card to make purchases, taking a picture with a digital camera, or using your computer to check out the FamilyConnect website.
 Your preschooler is surrounded by this technology, and as she grows, it is likely to become an important part of her path to independence.

 Introducing Your Child to Technology

 - Teach your child how to dial both your home telephone and a cell phone.
-There are some tactile markings on most phones, often on the number 5.
-She can use the number 5 as a home base from which to locate other numbers (for example, the 2 is above the 5, the 8 is below it).
+There are some tactile markings on most phones, often on the number five.
+She can use the number five as a home base from which to locate other numbers (for example, the two is above the five, the eight is below it).

-- Radios, portable CD or MP3 players, tape recorders, and DVD players are forms of technology that many families use.
-Your daughter may enjoy listening to music or watching a video, but may not realize how you make it start and stop.
-Show her the equipment and consider adding tactile or color markings to the main keys, such as Play and Stop, so that she can operate the technology herself when you feel she is old enough.
+- Radios, portable CD or MP3 players, and DVD players are forms of technology that many families use.
+Your daughter may enjoy listening to music or watching a video but may not realize how you make it start and stop.
+Show her the equipment and consider adding tactile or color markings to the main keys, such as “Play” and “Stop” so that she can operate the technology herself when you feel she is old enough.

 - When making a purchase with a debit or credit card, show your child how you slide the card in the terminal and then press some of the buttons so the money is taken out of your bank account.
 This is an abstract concept for a young child to grasp but exposing her to it now will lay the foundation for her to comprehend it later as she really begins to understand money concepts.